Go-Shippit/Woo-Commerce/readme.txt

 == Changelog ==

+= 1.2.13 =

+- Bugfix - Resolve an issue where if the jetpack module was present, but disabled, custom orders numbers logic was still being used - causing the fulfillment webhook to fail to locate the order for fulfillment.

 = 1.2.12 =

 - Feature - Add support for shipping orders that use custom order numbers in the WooCommerce Jetpack module